thchr/Crystalline.jl/README.md

 ## Citation

-If you find this package useful in your reseach, please cite our arXiv paper:
+If you find this package useful in your reseach, please cite our paper:

 - T. Christensen, H.C.
 Po, J.D.
 Joannopoulos, & M. Soljačić, *Location and Topology of the Fundamental Gap in Photonic Crystals*, [Phys.
 Rev. X **12**, 021066 (2022)](https://doi.org/10.1103/PhysRevX.12.021066).